What is the Midwest Student Exchange Program?

 No, the student must enroll in courses through IU Southeast for the MSEP award to be applied.

-I believe I should qualify for the MSEP award, but did not receive it.
+I did not receive the MSEP award, but believe I qualify.
 Who can I contact?

-Students who have not already been contacted about their MSEP eligibility, but feel they meet the eligibility criteria, can complete the Office of the Registrar's appeal form.
+Students who have not received approval of their MSEP eligibility, but feel they meet the eligibility criteria, can complete the Office of the Registrar's appeal form.